 Tormin Mineral Sands Operation

-Situated on South Africa’s west coast, approximately 400km north of Cape Town, Tormin is a world-class placer beach mineral sands deposit, hosting some of the richest concentrated grades of naturally occurring zircon, ilmenite, rutile, magnetite and garnet.
-MRC via its South African subsidiary Mineral Sands Resources (Pty) Ltd (MSR) holds a 50% interest in Tormin.
+Situated ∼360kms north of Cape Town on the west coast of South Africa, Tormin is a high-grade placer beach mineral sands deposit hosting some of the richest grades in the world of naturally occurring zircon, ilmenite, rutile, magnetite and garnet.